This website is intended for healthcare professionals only.

 The researchers also observed a significantly lower proportion of men with an IPSS score increase of 15 points or more after 4 weeks (6.8% vs 19.4%, p = 0.01).

-The authors concluded on how MRI guided stereotactic radiotherapy reduced physician reported toxic GU and gastrointestinal adverse effects and called for future studies to examine the sustainability of these benefits.
+The authors concluded that MRI-guided stereotactic radiotherapy reduced physician-reported toxic GU and gastrointestinal adverse effects than CT-guided stereotactic radiotherapy and called for future studies to examine the sustainability of these benefits.

 Citation